lacare-bshelton/DataSciencePlatformPOC/README.md

 ### Project Folder Structure

-#### EDA
-This folder houses exploratory data analysis scripts.
+**EDA**: This folder houses exploratory data analysis scripts.

-#### Models
-This folder houses the different models developed at the project solution.
+**Models**: This folder houses the different models developed at the project solution.